-As Wales' core city, Cardiff is fundamental to delivering economic prosperity - not just for the residents of the city, but for the wider city region and Wales.
-Moving forward, work will be needed to ensure that the city remains an attractive place to both live and work.
-As a national centre for arts, sport and performance, enhancing the city's cultural assets will be crucial, recognising the importance of culture to city life, to the economy and to well-being.
-Enhancing the city's green and blue assets will also be important - the city already has a rich heritage of green and blue infrastructure which form an integral part of its character.

-Likewise, housing is central to liveability and ensuring that new homes are high-quality, sustainable and energyefficient is fundamental.
+As Wales' core city, Cardiff is fundamental to delivering economic prosperity - not just for the residents of the city, but the wider city region and Wales.
+Moving forward, work will be needed to ensure that the city remains an attractive place to both live and work, enhancing its cultural, green, and blue assets.
+Housing is central to liveability and ensuring that new homes are high-quality, sustainable and energy efficient is fundamental.
 Furthermore, agglomeration, innovation and creativity - particularly with regards to the green economy - will be key to driving economic growth and jobs, linking in with work being undertaken by the Cardiff Capital Region.

 Transport also has, and will continue to have, a major influence on the factors which make cities attractive, providing access to jobs and markets for businesses.
-An integrated transport system that offers safe, efficient, and sustainable travel for all, and where public transport, walking and cycling provide real alternatives to car travel, is key to making Cardiff a desirable capital city.
+An integrated transport system that offers safe, efficient, and sustainable travel for all, and where public transport, walking and cycling provide real and desirable alternatives to car travel, is key to making Cardiff a desirable capital city.